-- 11365.040. (a) The agency shall mail notice of a proposed regulatory action taken under this article to the office and to any person who has requested notice of agency regulatory actions.
-If the agency is within a state department, the agency shall also mail or deliver notice to the director of the department. - (b) Notice of a proposed regulatory action shall include each of the following: - (1) Instructions on how to obtain a copy of the preliminary text of the proposed regulatory action and how to submit a written comment relating to the proposed regulatory action.
-The instructions shall specify the deadline for submission of written comment. - (2) The following statement:
+11365.040. (a) The agency shall mail notice of a regulatory action proposed under this article to the office and to any person that has requested notice of agency regulatory actions.
+If the agency is within a state department, the agency shall also mail or deliver notice to the director of the department.

+- (b) Notice of a proposed regulatory action shall include each of the following: - (1) Instructions on how to obtain a copy of the preliminary text of the proposed regulatory action and how to submit a written comment relating to the proposed regulatory action.
+The instructions shall specify the deadline for submission of written comment. - (2) The following statement in substance:

-- "This proposed regulatory action is taken under the consent regulation procedure.
+"This regulatory action is being taken under the consent regulation procedure.
 Unless withdrawn by the proposing agency, the proposed regulatory action will automatically become final if the agency does not receive any adverse comments relating to the proposed regulatory action during the public comment period.
-See Government Code Sections 11365.010-11365.080." - (3) A clear overview explaining the purpose and effect of the proposed regulatory action. - (4) Reference to the authority under which the regulatory action is proposed and a reference to a code section or other provision of law that is implemented, interpreted, or made specific by the regulatory action. - (5) An assessment of the financial impact of the regulatory action on California businesses, individuals, and housing costs, an assessment of any costs that the regulatory action will impose on state agencies, or on local agencies or school districts entitled to reimbursement under Part 7 (commencing with Section 17500) of Division 4, and a statement of the basis for these assessments. - Comment.
-Section 11365.040 is comparable to Sections 11346.4-11346.5 (notice of proposed regulatory action taken under Article 5 (commencing with Section 11346)). - See also Sections 11342(b) ("office" means Office of Administrative Law), 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+See Government Code Sections 11365.010-11365.080."

+- (3) A clear overview explaining the purpose and effect of the proposed regulatory action. - (4) Reference to the authority under which the regulatory action is proposed and a reference to a code section or other provision of law that is implemented, interpreted, or made specific by the regulatory action. - (5) A determination of the financial impact of the regulatory action on California businesses, individuals, and housing costs, a determination of any costs that the regulatory action will impose on state agencies, or on local agencies or school districts entitled to reimbursement under Part 7 (commencing with Section 17500) of Division 4, and a statement of the basis for these determinations.

+Comment.
+Section 11365.040 is comparable to Sections 11346.4-11346.5 (notice of regulatory action taken under Article 5 (commencing with Section 11346)).

+See also Sections 11342(b) ("office" means Office of Administrative Law), 11342(g)(2) ("regulatory action" means adoption, amendment, or repeal of regulation), 11365.020(a) (preparation of preliminary text).